 Men, women and children of many nationalities, races, and beliefs created the United States.
 The American Revolution was truly everyone's revolution.

-In May, 1778, 49 Oneida Indians marched into Valley Forge to meet with Washington and join his army.
+In May of 1778, forty-nine Oneida Indians marched into Valley Forge to meet with Washington and join his army.
 Many of them became officers fighting the British in northern New York, and even when other tribes in the area sided with the Britich, the Oneida continued to fight for the Americans.

 And the American forces included women, too.
 Deborah Sampson enlisted in the army as Robert Shurtleff, and fought in several battles before whe was discovered and discharged.
 Margaret Chochran Corbin took her husband's post at his cannon after he was killed.
 She saw action throughout the war, was wounded three times, and was the first woman to receive a military pension.
 Many women were spies, like Agent 13.
 She was a wealthy New Youker who provided Washington with valuable information on British troop movements.
 When the British found out what she'd done, they captured her and put her on a disease-ridden prison ship in New York harbor, where she died and was buried in an unmarked grave.
 No one has ever learned her name.